…of making many books there is no end; and much study is a weariness of the flesh.

 Which leads us to the why — among the best GCSE results in the nation.
 Can’t argue with that.
 (I’d be interested in a long-term follow-up to see if this helped the young adults in their lives.)
 I hope that it was worth it because, from what I read about the discipline, the young adults led brutal lives.
 Normally you’d have had to have committed some sort of crime or taken a monastic vow to be treated that way.
 They’re to be silent, to walk about in files, no more than four people can assemble in one place.
 If an employer required this of their workers?

 All schools need discipline, you can’t teach without it, but there’s discipline and discipline.
-And in most schools it’s varied according to circumstances — you can behave in the playground in the way that you can’t in class.
+And in most schools it’s varied according to circumstances — you can behave in the playground in a way that you can’t in class.
 And different schools need different types of discipline — if the playground contraband is knifes and drugs rather than vapes and johnnies it doesn’t do to be too laissez-faire.
 (Although in the case of vapes I’m on the harsh side of brutal.
 You have no idea how angry I am that our governments allowed this — we’d almost eradicated smoking, now every second child has a vape in their gob.
 I don’t often agree with what Singapore does, but when it comes to banning vapes I’m on their side.)
 Good schools will find the right level, poor schools will get it wrong.
 They’ll over or under react.

 But there’s a problem with too strict a regime, it raises the barrier between adult and young adult higher.
 One of the biggest problems that you have in a school is to get your young adults to tell you when things are going wrong.
 They’re being bullied; there’s trouble at home; they’re being sexually harassed.
 And that’s just the big stuff.
 The stricter you are the less confident the young adults are going to be at sharing their troubles.
 Something that they don’t want to do in any case.
 I know that it’s anecdotal but I think that it’s telling that nearly every case of past sexual depravity that’s been uncovered recently has involved schools that were proud to run a tight ship.
+The kind of tight ship favoured by the likes of captain Bligh.

 So you should try to get away with the lightest discipline possible.
 What you don’t do is start out like your running a gulag.